 The 127ha private property has walking tracks for all fitness levels but keen hikers will want to tackle the large boulders and rocky path along the Twin Gorges walk.

+River camping in south east Queensland has never been better.
 There are shady waterholes suitable for swimming and canoeing, a junior BMX track, programmes and fun for kids, including biking and other activities.

 It’s a dog friendly camp so bring your best friend.
 Beginners can rent a fully installed tent with two mattresses.